 Coral Cove Beach (Barolin Rocks)

-A little further out, but still accessible directly from the shore, is the Barolin Rocks Dive site which is part of the 11,000 hectare Woongarra Marine Park.
+A little further out, but still accessible directly from the shore, is the Barolin Rocks Dive site which is part of the 11,000 hectares Woongarra Marine Park.
 Here you will see an array of marine life including turtles, rays, sea snakes and wobbegong sharks.

 Burnett Heads Beach